sagecodes/intro-web-scraping/README.md

 - Why are you interested in Web Scraping?

 ## Web Scraping

 ### What is it?
+I usually describe it as using a program to get data from the web by pulling content without an API(Application Program Interface).

+Many sites have APIs you can connect to and use to pull data from.
+Such as the [Twitter API](https://developer.twitter.com/en/docs.html).
+This is great!
+But sometimes you need data from a site that doesn't have an API.
+Thats what we're going to look at in this workshop.
+A lot of weather data can usually be pulled from an API.

 ### Where is it used?

+Really any where you think it would be appriate to gather data.

+Some people I've met have built web scraper to look for jobs & find apartments.

+Companies may search for email or contact information

+Competitive analysis on a competing company, what prices do they have?

+Realtors may scrape housing listings

+Understand sentiment and words in reviews

+Anytime you want data!

 ## Before we build